-Composite transplants involve multiple tissues, usually including skin and soft tissues and sometimes musculoskeletal structures.
+Composite transplants (composite vascular allografts) involve multiple tissues, usually including skin and soft tissues and sometimes musculoskeletal structures.
 In 2021, only 4 were done in the US.
 Many of these procedures are now possible because of advances in immunosuppressive therapy.
 However, the procedures are ethically controversial because they typically do not extend life, are very expensive and resource-intensive, and can potentially cause morbidity and mortality due to infections.

 The first hand transplantation was done in 1998.
 Since then, double hand and upper-extremity transplantations have been done.
 Recovery of the hand function varies widely; some recipients regain enough function and sensitivity to do daily activities.

 Skin allografts use donor skin (typically from cadavers).
-Skin allografts are used for patients with extensive burns or other conditions causing massive skin loss that the patient does not have enough undamaged skin to provide the graft.
+Skin allografts are used for patients with extensive burns or other conditions causing such massive skin loss that the patient does not have enough undamaged skin to provide the graft.
 Allografts can be used to cover broad denuded areas and thus reduce fluid and protein losses and discourage invasive infection.

 Cartilage transplantation is used for children with congenital nasal or ear defects and adults with severe injuries or joint destruction (eg, severe osteoarthritis).
 Chondrocytes are more resistant to rejection, possibly because the sparse population of cells in hyaline cartilage is protected from cellular attack by the cartilaginous matrix around them.
 Immunosuppression is therefore not indicated.
 The long-term benefit of various forms of cartilage transplantation for treatment of osteoarthritis is unclear.

 Bone transplantation is used for reconstruction of large bony defects (eg, after massive resection of bone cancer).
 No viable donor bone cells survive in the recipient, but dead matrix from allografts can stimulate recipient osteoblasts to recolonize the matrix and lay down new bone.
 This matrix acts as scaffolding for bridging and stabilizing defects until new bone is formed.

 Cadaveric allografts are preserved by freezing to decrease immunogenicity of the bone (which is dead at the time of implantation) and by glycerolization to maintain chondrocyte viability.

 Allografts of adrenal tissue, especially from fetal donors, have also been proposed.
-Fetal ventral mesencephalic tissue stereotactically implanted in the putamen of patients with Parkinson disease has been reported to reduce rigidity and bradykinesia.
+Fetal adrenal medullary tissue stereotactically implanted in the striatum of patients with Parkinson disease has been reported to reduce rigidity and bradykinesia.
 However, with the ethical and political debates about the propriety of using human fetal tissue, a controlled trial large enough to adequately assess fetal neural transplantation appears unlikely.

 Because the recipient is immunologically unresponsive, immunosuppression is not required; however, severe graft-vs-host disease may occur.